ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective.md

  \
 Status: Achieved / On Track with Suggested Action Items \
  \
 Comments: The LLC continued to maintain an operating reserve fund.
 As of June 2021, the operating reserve balance is over $5,200,0001.
-The LLC [Board?] believes this reserve is sufficient at this time, based on the organization’s projected expenses. \
+The LLC believes this reserve is sufficient at this time, based on the organization’s projected expenses. \
  \
 In addition, we propose two financial-related actions that should be made a part of the IETF LLC’s annual budget process.
 First, the LLC should annually update and specify the financial target for reserve-related funds.
 Second, the LLC should annually review all reserve-related funds and the [Investment Policy](https://www.ietf.org/media/documents/IETF_IPS_ADOPTED_20191218_REDACTED.pdf), and update these as necessary.
 These reviews would be best timed to coincide with the annual budget process.